marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   takes a ``int (*)[]`` parameter.
 This option can be used to suppress such a warning.

-.. option:: -Wno-incompatible-pointer-types , -Wno-incompatible-pointer-types
+.. option:: -Wno-incompatible-pointer-types , -Wno-incompatible-pointer-types, -Wincompatible-pointer-types
-.. option:: -Wincompatible-pointer-types

   .. note::